Top 10 Articles

 Objectivism: A Rational Philosophy for the Hero in Your Soul

-A new five-part introduction to Objectivism presented by Alexander R. Cohen
+A five-part introduction to Objectivism presented by Alexander R. Cohen

 Ayn Rand’s philosophical insights offer you freedom—not just political freedom someday, but spiritual freedom now: a life where everything you do is your own choice, guided by your own rational judgment in the pursuit of your own happiness.
 This introductory survey will highlight key aspects of Objectivism across five major areas of philosophy: metaphysics, epistemology, ethics, politics, and aesthetics.